doubledherin/gatsby-p5-starter/README.md

 This will create a new Gatsby project based on a clone of this repo.

 ### 2. 🔥 Fire it up!
+`cd` into the new project directory that was created, then run
 ```sh
 gatsby develop
 ```